• Skip to primary navigation

 • It’s worth the extra minute to salt the squash rings to draw out the moisture.
 This step is crucial to make sure your “pasta” isn’t soggy.

 • Store leftover spaghetti squash separately from the vegan bolognese.
 Mix when ready to reheat.
+This also gives you the option to put a different sauce like my mushroom stroganoff onto the squash instead.

 📖 Recipe